Josh Lowe Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 16th in MLB.
+- The Padres pitching staff ranks 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Padres have a 3.81 team ERA that ranks fifth among all league pitching staffs.
+- The Padres have a 3.79 team ERA that ranks seventh among all league pitching staffs.

-- The Padres rank 11th in baseball in home runs surrendered (73 total, 1.1 per game).
+- The Padres rank 12th in baseball in home runs allowed (75 total, 1.1 per game).

-- His most recent time out came on Saturday against the Colorado Rockies, when the right-hander threw 5 1/3 innings, surrendering four earned runs while allowing five hits.
+- The right-hander's last appearance was on Wednesday against the Cleveland Guardians, when he tossed six innings, surrendering three earned runs while giving up seven hits.

+- The 30-year-old has an ERA of 4.37, with 8.9 strikeouts per nine innings, in nine games this season.
+Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.